zhoumu53/few_shot_learning/Note of papers/Prototypical Networks for Few-shot Learning.md

 - classification is performed, as in the few-shot scenario, by finding the nearest class prototype for an embedded query point.

 ### Detail
-- Zero-shot learning differs from few-shot learning in that instead of being given a support set of training points, we are given a class meta-data vector vk for each class, which could be determined in advance, or could be learned from raw text (this method is from paper: Zero-shot learning using purely textual descriptions).
+- Zero-shot learning differs from few-shot learning in that instead of being given a support set of training points, we are given a class meta-data vector $v_k$ for each class, which could be determined in advance, or could be learned from raw text (this method is from paper: Zero-shot learning using purely textual descriptions).
-- They simply define ck = g(vk)  to be a separate embedding of the meta-data vector.
+- They simply define $c_k = g(v_k)$  to be a separate embedding of the meta-data vector.
-- Since the meta-data vector and query point come from different input domains, they found it was helpful empirically to fix the prototype embedding g to have unit length, however they do not constrain the query embedding f.
+- Since the meta-data vector and query point come from different input domains, they found it was helpful empirically to fix the prototype embedding g to have unit length, however they do not constrain the query embedding $f$.
 ![zero-shot](images/PrototypicalNN/zero-shot.png)

 Zero-shot prototypes ck are produced by embedding class meta-data vk.